Sultan Battery (Mangalore): Helping of Hindus and Temple Patronage

-While Tipu Sultan is often a controversial figure due to his military campaigns, especially in Kerala and Coorg, where religious structures were affected, there is documented evidence of his patronage toward temples and Hindu religious institutions, which complicates a simplistic narrative. a major Hindu monastic institution, was looted and desecrated, prompting the Peshwa of the Maratha Empire to fund its restoration.
+While Tipu Sultan remains a controversial figure due to his military campaigns, particularly in regions such as Kerala and Coorg, where social disruptions occurred, there is also documented evidence of his patronage toward Hindu temples and institutions.
+This reflects the complexity of historical narratives and cautions against simplistic interpretations.

+Additionally, the desecration of the Sringeri institution prompted responses from regional powers, including the Peshwa of the Maratha Empire, who is also recorded to have supported its restoration.

 Geography

-The coastal area of Boloor and the southern adjoining area of Bokkapatna are more apt to be termed Mangalorean villages than Mangalorean suburbs, given the general traditional lifestyle.
-Most residents of the areas still fish and trade as primary activities.
-The streets of Bokkapatna at sunset give the quaint feeling of a dear old village.
+The coastal area of Boloor and the southern adjoining area of Bokkapatna have been described as Mangalorean villages rather than suburbs, due to the traditional lifestyle of the population.
+Most residents of the area still fish and trade as primary activities.
+The streets of Bokkapatna at sunset are said to give the feeling of a village.
 Boloor overlooks the Gurupura River, which snakes further south and joins the Arabian Sea by interrupting the 8 km long Bengre headland, the primary breakwater of the city of Mangalore.

 Boloor, primarily Sultan Battery, is linked to the rest of the city by bus no. 16 that makes trips to and from at intervals of 15–20 minutes.

 Now, this monument is protected by the central government of India, and its responsibility is under the Archaeological Survey of India Bangalore Circle.